McElhanney

 Client: Internal Marketing / Project Date: Spring 2024

-McElhanney, a prominent engineering consulting firm, sought to reinforce its standing as a premier employer across Canada and British Columbia.
-My role was pivotal in crafting a compelling submission document for the prestigious Canada's Top 100 Employers 2024 awards.
+My role was to design a persuasive and visually engaging submission document for the prestigious Canada's Top 100 Employers 2024 awards.
 This project was a strategic opportunity to showcase McElhanney's commitment to its employees and enhance its brand visibility on a national scale.

-This project presented a unique hurdle: navigating the strict confidentiality surrounding the Top 100 Employer announcements while adhering to an incredibly tight deadline.
-With less than a month to deliver, the process demanded highly efficient planning, seamless coordination across teams, and precise design execution to ensure a top-tier submission.
+This project presented a unique hurdle: navigating the strict confidentiality surrounding the Top 100 Employer announcements while adhering to a tight deadline of less than one month.
+This demanded highly efficient planning, seamless coordination across teams, and precise execution of design.

 Project Title: